 With your neutral colour chosen, select a main accent colour.
 This can be your favourite colour or the colour you’ve always imagined the space to be.

 Perhaps you’ve always envisioned working in a pink office.
-You could choose a neutral gray wall colour with pops of fuchsia to accentuate it.
-Of course you can add other colours in the room as you go.
+You could choose a neutral grey wall colour with pops of fuchsia to accentuate it.
+Of course, you can add other colours to the room as you go.
+I love to use Little Greene Paint Company or Farrow and Ball paint colours, and you can find out here is Farrow and Ball paint worth the money.

 These can come in the form of bold curtains, luxuriously textured furniture, leopard pillows, etc. If you want a main colour that is dark, it will add drama and intrigue to the room, whereas lighter colours will create a more soothing environment.